-Do I Need To Bleed Brakes After Changing Pads
+Do I Need to Bleed Brakes After Changing Pads

-Why Does Air Get into While Bleeding?
+Why Does Air Get Into While Bleeding?

 Air can get into the brake fluid for several reasons.
 The main reason is that the brake fluid tends to absorb moisture when exposed to the air.
 This can happen when you open either the brake line or the brake fluid reservoir, as these situations expose the brake fluid to air.